danielelozzi/SPEED/README.md

 * **Path Plot Generation**: Automatically creates and saves PDF plots for fixation paths and raw gaze paths for each event segment.
 * **Summary Statistics**: Generates a final CSV file with aggregated metrics for each analysis segment.
 * **Automated File Management**: Creates a structured output folder for each participant, copying input files and saving results neatly.
+* **Enhanced Pupillometry Plotting**: Generates a detailed pupillometry time series plot with dynamic background coloring (green for gaze on surface, red for gaze off surface) and separate lines for left and right pupil diameters (if available), providing insights into attention and cognitive load.

 ## Environment Setup ⚙️